thejoemit/wirelessauditing/README.md

 "188.2 No person who acts in accordance with an authorization or under section 184.1 or 184.4 or who aids, in good faith, a person who he or she believes on reasonable grounds is acting in accordance with an authorization or under one of those sections incurs any criminal or civil liability for anything reasonably done further to the authorization or to that section."

-BOTTOM LINE:  AUTHORIZATION IS REQUIRED ON CHANNEL TO EXECUTE A SCRIPT & I AM NOT A LAWYER, GET ONE!
+BOTTOM LINE:  AUTHORIZATION IS REQUIRED ON CHANNEL TO EXECUTE A SCRIPT!

 # Creative Commons License
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.